 A trend across respondents showed a desire for forums geared towards collaboration and knowledge-sharing.
-At the same time, answers revealed a need for trainings, especially among staff hired within the past four years.
-Therefore, in lieu of traditional trainings, FTS and similar organizations may benefit from formatting capacity building events through varied structures, such as regional forums where partners can collaborate and exchange knowledge specifically relevant to the Southeast Asia region.
+At the same time, answers revealed a need for training, especially among staff hired within the past four years.
+Therefore, in lieu of traditional training, FTS and similar organizations may benefit from formatting capacity-building events through varied structures, such as regional forums where partners can collaborate and exchange knowledge specifically relevant to the Southeast Asia region.

 The report also reveals that the content of these trainings should include raising awareness of legislative instruments.
 Whether they be global or regional, knowledge of tools like the Forced Labor Convention or the Palermo Protocol impacts how an organization conceptualizes modern slavery, human trafficking, and forced labor.
 This survey found a broad range of definitions across Southeast Asia respondents, especially regarding consent and compulsion.
 Although this may appear overly technical, this conceptualization then affects the identification and protection of survivors.
 Thus, programs and regional impact would be even greater with shared and standardized understandings of these tools, promoted through trainings and regional collaboration.